Pelvic Floor Physical Therapy in Oakland, CA

 -

 Please see our blogs about Bodyful's somatic pelvic physical therapy!
 A somatic approach means we use skillful and compassionate inquiry to hold space for your connection to your body awareness.
 If you have experienced significant trauma, this awareness must be cared for gently, slowly, with patience, tenderness, and with a present witness.
-Somatic approaches are a container for wholly being with yourself.
-The therapeutic alliance with your PT can be a container.
+Somatic approaches are a container for wholly being present with yourself.
+The therapeutic alliance with your pelvic PT can be a container to support your pelvic health.

 -